AlxHnr/dlaunch-tools/README.md

 `~/.config/dlaunch-tools/custom-commands.scm`.
 The path on your system may differ.

-You can define a list with one or more strings in this file, which will be passed to dmenu additionally to the commands in your PATH directories.
+In this file, you can define an arbitrary amount of lists, each one containing at least one string.
+These will be passed to dmenu additionally to the commands in your PATH directories.
+Here is an example:

 ```scheme
 ("i3-msg restart")